 SCREEN: Tripled investment amount is being shown

-SCREEN: Time out of the investor is being shown.
+SCREEN: Time-inof the trustees is being shown.
 Video Editor: Show the two screen captures side by side for the whole VO of 3.5

 Instruct the trustees to move to indicate the fraction they would like to return to the investors.
 Once the trustee time-out is reached, the field on which the trustees stand is taken to indicate the fraction that is returned to the investors.
 The amount returned is indicated in the middle of the playfield by a yellow number [1].